-Fixed, adjustable, 15 or 30 year, five or seven year – mortgages come in all shapes and sizes, and there is no one-size-fits-all solution.
+Fixed, adjustable, 15 or 30 year, five or seven year – a mortgage comes in all shapes and sizes, and there is no one-size-fits-all solution.

 This can make it a bit challenging for a homebuyer, especially one without much experience.
 However, a plethora of mortgage options is truly a good thing.
 By working closely with a mortgage professional, you can narrow down your choices and decide which one works best for you.